Plastic Chemicals That May Lead to Weight Gain?

 5. Keep espresso spoons in your purse or backpack

-You'll never need to use a plastic spoon again if you carry your small spoon with you.
+If you carry your small spoon, you'll never need to use a plastic spoon again.
 My friend, a mom of four, always keeps five small espresso spoons in her purse: one for each of her kids and an extra for her.
 That way, she and her kids always have non-toxic spoons to use, even on the run.

 6. Bring a Glass water bottle with you every time you leave the house.
-I don’t leave my house without my mountain valley spring water in a glass bottle.
+I don’t leave my house without my Mountain Valley spring water in a glass bottle.
 That way I stay hydrated with high-quality spring water, and never have to buy water in a plastic bottle.
-The only time I am forced to buy water in a plastic bottle is at an airport.
+I am only forced to buy water in a plastic bottle at an airport.

 "Do the best you can until you know better.
 Then, when you know better, do better.”
 Maya Angelou